Finding the Top Financial Advisor Firms in Alexandria, Virginia

 Monument Wealth Management

-If you sign on with the firm, you’ll have access to three certified financial planners (CFPs), two chartered financial analysts (CFAs) and one certified private wealth advisor (CPWA).
+If you sign on with the firm, you’ll have access to four certified financial planners (CFPs), two chartered financial analysts (CFA) and one certified private wealth advisor (CPWA).

 Monument Wealth Management Background

-MWM was founded in 2008 by David B. Armstrong, Dean Catino, Timothy Lee and Timothy MicKey.
-Armstrong and Catino still work at the firm.
+Monument Wealth Management was founded in 2008 by David B. Armstrong, Dean Catino, Timothy Lee and Timothy MicKey.
+Armstrong and Catino still work at the firm as co-presidents.

 Monument Wealth Management Investing Strategy

-At MWM, client assets are generally invested among mutual funds and exchange-traded funds (ETFs) that investment advisors found suitable for the client based on his or her individual circumstances.
+At Monument Wealth Management, client assets are generally invested among mutual funds and exchange-traded funds (ETFs) that investment advisors found suitable for the client based on his or her individual circumstances.
 They may also consider individual securities when appropriate.

 McLaughlin Ryder Investments Background